apache/druid/integration-tests-ex/docs/test-config.md

 This section explains the test configuration file which defines the test cluster.

+Note that you can create multiple versions of the `docker.yaml` file.
+For example, you might want to create one that lists hosts and credentials unique to your debugging environment.
+You then use your custom version in place of the standard one.

 ## Cluster Types

 The integration tests can run in a variety of cluster types, depending